-Made up of a mosaic of habitats including open pools, reedbed, and trees, Is-Simar is teeming with wildlife.
+Made up of a mosaic of habitats including open pools, reedbed, and trees, Simar is teeming with wildlife.
 The pools are attractive to aquatic birds like herons, rails and kingfishers, but also provide a home for the rare and protected Mediterranean Killifish and species of rare tassel-weed.
-Is-Simar Nature Reserve is a fully protected bird sanctuary, a Ramsar site, and a Special Area of Conservation within the EU Natura 2000 network.
+Simar is a fully protected bird sanctuary, a Ramsar site, and a Special Area of Conservation within the EU Natura 2000 network.

 Simar lies at the end of Wied Il-Pwales – Pwales coming from the latin Palus, meaning “marsh”.
-Up until the 1980’s, Is-Simar was a neglected, and largely used as a dump.
-Human activity hunting, littering, and sewage overflow left the area substantially degraded.
-In the late 1980’s the site was threatened with permanent destruction by proposals to build a theme park.
+Up until the 1980s, Simar was a neglected, and largely used as a dump.
+Human activity such as hunting, littering, and sewage overflow left the area substantially degraded.
+Towards the end of the decade, the site was threatened with permanent destruction by proposals to build a theme park.
 Howerver, BirdLife Malta’s alternative proposal to restore the wetland was accepted instead.
 Work began in 1992, with a network of pools, canals and islands created, hundreds of trees planted, restoring the site to the thriving wetland sanctuary it is today.

 What To Spot